All Episodes

 I do think there could be other ways.

-Um trust me, I I am a conservative.
+Trust me, I am a conservative.

-I would be for rebates, number one, for everybody, none of this class warfare for everybody, if every single rebate check that the federal government cut was matched dollar for dollar in a reduction of federal spending.
+I would be for rebates, number one, for everybody, none of this class warfare, for everybody, if every single rebate check that the federal government cut was matched dollar for dollar in a reduction of federal spending.

-Now that, frankly, probably wouldn't be as good a stimulus as marginal rate cuts or cuts on the you know, you gotta understand people who are not making the big bucks now, they are not going to get rich with rebates because rebates do not stimulate an economy because I let's say I'm a business owner and I'm thinking, gosh, should I expand?
+Now, that, frankly, probably wouldn't be as good a stimulus as marginal rate cuts or cuts on the, you know, you got to understand, people who are not making the big bucks now, they are not going to get rich with rebates because rebates do not stimulate an economy.

-Should I go, you know, I'm in Memphis, Tennessee, uh, and I got a little shop on Beale Street.
+Should I go, you know, I'm in Memphis, Tennessee, and I got a little shop on Beale Street.

 Should I expand in the suburbs?

-Maybe it's my wrap shop, maybe it's my record shop.
+Maybe it's my record shop.

 Well, wait a minute.

-Taxes are gonna go up on corporations.
+Taxes are going to go up on corporations.

 We've got the second highest corporate tax rate in the world as it is.

-But hey, I'm gonna get a five hundred dollar rebate.
+But hey, I'm going to get a $500 rebate.

 That's a joke.